-Three months ended December 31, 2018 to three months ended December 31, 2017 comparison

-Three months ended December 31, 2018 Three months ended December 31, 2017 \$ Change % Change Gross margin \$ 134,567 \$ 124,042 10,525 8.5% % of Sales 14.5% 14.1%
+Three months ended December 31, 2019 to three months ended December 31, 2018 comparison ree months ended ecember 31, 2019 • Three months ended December 31, 2018 \$ Change % Change Gross margin \$ 129,921 \$ 134,567 (4,646) (3.5%) % of Sales 14.2% 14.5%

-The gross margin percentage for the fourth quarter of 2018 of 14.5% increased as a percentage of sales by 0.4% as compared to the gross margin percentage for the fourth quarter of 2017 of 14.1%.
-The increase in gross margin as a percentage of sales was generally due to:

-- productivity and efficiency improvements at certain operating facilities; and - general sales mix including new and replacement programs that launched, and old programs that ended production, during or subsequent to the fourth quarter of 2017.
+The gross margin percentage for the fourth quarter of 2019 of 14.2% decreased as a percentage of sales by 0.3% as compared to the gross margin percentage for the fourth quarter of 2018 of 14.5%.
+The decrease in gross margin as a percentage of sales was generally due to an increase in tooling sales which typically earn low margins for the Company; the impact of the UAW strike at General Motors, which resulted in a significant amount of lost production sales during the month of October, on the Company's margin profile for the quarter; and operational inefficiencies and other costs at certain other facilities including upfront costs incurred in the preparation of upcoming new programs and related to new business in the process of being launched.
+These negative factors were partially offset by productivity and efficiency improvements at certain operating facilities, and an improvement in general sales mix including new and replacement programs that launched, and old programs that ended production, during or subsequent to the fourth quarter of 2018.

-These positive factors were partially offset by operational inefficiencies and other costs at certain other facilities including upfront costs incurred in preparation of upcoming new programs and related new business in the process of being launched, higher tariffs on steel, and an increase in tooling sales which typically earn low margins for the Company.

-Year ended December 31, 2018 to year ended December 31, 2017 comparison
+Year ended December 31, 2019 to year ended December 31, 2018 comparison

-Year ended December 31, 2018 Year ended December 31, 2017 \$ Change % Change Gross margin \$ 556,161 \$ 484,601 71,560 14.8% % of Sales 15.2% 13.1%
+Year ended Year ended December 31, 2019 December 31, 2018 \$ Change % Change Gross margin \$ 586,101 \$ 556,161 29,940 5.4% % of Sales 15.2% 15.2%

-The gross margin percentage for the year ended December 31, 2018 of 15.2% increased as a percentage of sales by 2.1% as compared to the gross margin percentage for the year ended December 31, 2017 of 13.1%.
-Consistent with the year-over-year increase in the fourth quarter of 2018 as explained above, the increase in gross margin for the year ended December 31, 2018, as a percentage of sales, was generally due to:

-- productivity and efficiency improvements at certain operating facilities; and - general sales mix including new and replacement programs that launched, and old programs that ended production, during or subsequent to the year ended December 31, 2017.

-These positive factors were partially offset by operational inefficiencies and other costs at certain other facilities, including upfront costs incurred in preparation of upcoming new programs and related new business in the process of being launched, higher tariffs on steel, and an increase in tooling sales which typically earn low margins for the Company.
+The gross margin percentage for the year ended December 31, 2019 of 15.2% was consistent year over year.
+Gross margin percentage for the year ended December 31, 2019, as compared to year ended December 31, 2018, was positively impacted by productivity and efficiency improvements at certain operating facilities, and general sales mix including new and replacement programs that launched, and old programs that ended production, during or subsequent to the year ended December 31, 2018.
+These positive factors were essentially offset by an increase in tooling sales which typically earn low margins for the Company; the impact of the UAW strike at General Motors, which resulted in approximately six weeks of lost production sales during the months of September and October, on the Company's margin profile; and operational inefficiencies and other costs at certain other facilities including upfront costs incurred in preparation of upcoming new programs and related to new business in the process of being launched.